Rebecca Lieb

 Bio

-Rebecca Lieb, PhD, ABPP, is a board-certified child and adolescent clinical psychologist in the Center for Neuropsychological and Psychological Assessment (CNaP) at Kennedy Krieger Institute and an assistant professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+Rebecca Lieb, PhD, ABPP, is a board-certified child and adolescent clinical psychologist in the Center for Neuropsychological and Psychological Assessment (CNaP) at the Kennedy Krieger Institute and an assistant professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
 Dr. Lieb’s clinical work focuses on comprehensive clinical assessment of youth with complex neurodevelopmental disorders across the full continuum of abilities.
 She also serves as the Clinical Access Lead for the Neuropsychology Access Group in CNaP, working to enhance efficiency, quality, and equity in assessment services, with a particular emphasis on advancing digital assessment and streamlined clinical workflows.